 Australia has double-taxation agreements with many countries, including Argentina, Austria, Belgium, Canada, China, the Czech Republic, Denmark, Fiji, Finland, France, Germany, Hungary, India, Indonesia, Ireland, Italy, Japan, Kiribati, the Republic of Korea, Malaysia, Malta, the Netherlands, New Zealand, Norway, Papua New Guinea, the Philippines, Poland, Romania, Singapore, the Slovak Republic, South Africa, Spain, Sri Lanka, Sweden, Switzerland, Thailand, the UK, the US and Vietnam.
 If part of your income is taxed overseas in a country with a double-taxation treaty with Australia, you won’t be required to pay Australian tax on that income.

 Foreign employees working in Australia for Australian companies or organisations are subject to Australian tax on their earnings.
 However, if your stay is less than six months, you’re usually taxed at the (higher) rates applicable to non-residents, although double-taxation agreements contain particular articles dealing with directors, entertainers, government services, professors and teachers, which may alter this position.
-Salary and wage income earned by residents from services performed overseas is exempt if you’ve been employed outside Australia for a continuous period of at least 91 days, provided the income has been taxed overseas.
+Salary and wage income earned by residents from services performed overseas is exempt if you’ve been employed outside Australia for a continuous period of at least 91 days, provided the income has been taxed abroad.

 So am I an Australian Resident for tax purposes?